Menu

 • Museo Casa de la Moneda: Explore this fascinating museum housed in the former colonial mint, where Potosí’s silver was coined for the Spanish Empire.

-• Torre de la Compañía de Jesús: Climb the tower for sweeping views of the city, Cerro Rico, and the surrounding mountains, offering a glimpse of Potosí’s colonial charm.
+• Torre de la Compañía de Jesús: Climb the tower for sweeping views of the city, Cerro Rico, and the surrounding mountains, offering a glimpse of Potosí’s history.

 • San Francisco Church: Visit this beautiful Baroque church and convent, a key religious site with impressive architecture and artwork from the colonial period.